usdot-jpo-ode/TDx/spec-content/objects/Relationship.md

 # Relationship Object
 The `Relationship` object is used to identify both sequential and hierarchical relationships between a road events and other entities.
-For example, a relationship can be used to link multiple road events to a common "parent", such as a project or phase, or identify a sequence of road events that make up a larger work zone.
+For example, a relationship can be used to link multiple road events to a common "parent", such as a project or phase, or identify a sequence of road events.

 This object was initially developed for the [WZDx Specification](https://github.com/usdot-jpo-ode/wzdx).